hazelcast/hazelcast-reference-manual/src/JCache-JCacheConfiguration.md

-### JCache Configuration
+### Configuring for JCache

-Hazelcast JCache provides two different ways of cache configuration:
+Hazelcast JCache provides two different ways for you to perform cache configuration:

 - programmatically: the typical Hazelcast way, using the Config API seen above,
 - and declaratively: using `hazelcast.xml` or `hazelcast-client.xml`.

 #### JCache Declarative Configuration

 You can declare your JCache cache configuration using the `hazelcast.xml` or `hazelcast-client.xml` configuration files.
-Using this declarative configuration makes the creation of the `javax.cache.Cache` fully transparent and automatically ensures internal thread safety.
+Using this declarative configuration makes creating the `javax.cache.Cache` fully transparent and automatically ensures internal thread safety.
 You do not need a call to `javax.cache.Cache::createCache` in this case: you can retrieve the cache using
 `javax.cache.Cache::getCache` overloads and by passing in the name defined in the configuration for the cache.

-To retrieve the cache defined in the declaration files, you need only perform a simple call (example below) because the cache is created automatically by the implementation.
+To retrieve the cache that you defined in the declaration files, you need only perform a simple call (example below) because the cache is created automatically by the implementation.

 ```java
 CachingProvider cachingProvider = Caching.getCachingProvider();